ianboyko/uniforlsp/content/english/documents/wills_estates/BFTP/2023-06-08-the-disability-tax-credit-don’t-forget-about-it.md

 ---
-summary: DTC
-toc: "false"
-slug: bftp-disability
 title: "The Disability Tax Credit: Do not Forget About It !"
 date: 2023-06-08
 description: The Disability Tax Credit
+summary: The Disability Tax Credit
+slug: bftp-disability
-translationKey: BFTP-DTC
+translationKey: bftp-disability
 weight: "1"
+toc: "false"
-linktitle: na
+linktitle: bftp-disability
 ---
 > **The Disability Tax Credit: Don’t Forget About It**